Setting study details¶

 This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 This can be left blank at the time you initially create your study.
 For detailed information about specifying your study protocol, see Building an Experiment.

-Experiment runner type (Internal studies)¶
+Experiment runner code URL and version (Internal studies)¶

 Study URL (External studies)¶